laMarciana/fluidizer/README.md

 The only difference is that `fluid-column()` will add `float:left;` to make the box appear as a column.

-As in the `percent()` function, you can provide each argument in pixel or grid units, and they can be as well a string to manually force something or false to don't set them.
+As in the `percent()` function, you can provide each argument in pixel or grid units, and they can be as well a string to manually force something or `nil` to don't set them.
 For `$padding`, `$border` and `$margin`, they can be just one value that will be used both for left and right values, or a list of two values, being the first one used for the left property and the second one for the right property.

 Here they are some examples: